-ISLAMABAD: The prices of essential kitchen items have kept on witnessing an upward trend during this week past as compared to the preceding week, revealed a survey carried out by Business Recorder here on Saturday.
+ISLAMABAD: The prices of essential kitchen items have witnessed an upward trend during this week against the previous week, revealed a survey carried out by Business Recorder, here on Saturday.

-The best quality wheat flour is being sold at Rs1,170 per 16kg bag which in retail is being sold at Rs1,200 per kg and the normal quality wheat flour bag is available at Rs1,150 per 15kg bag which in retail is being sold at Rs1,180 per 15kg bag.
+Wheat flour price registered a slight decline as the price of best quality wheat flour is available at Rs2,030, which in retail is being sold at Rs2,040 per bag, normal quality wheat flour bag price at Rs2,000 per 15kg bag in the wholesale market, which in retail is being sold at Rs2,010 per bag.

 Tea prices witnessed an increase as Lipton Yellow Label is available at Rs2,060 per 900 gram pack and Islamabad Tea is available at Rs1,620; powdered chilli price remained stable at Rs700 per kg, and turmeric powder price went down from Rs600 per kg to Rs580 per kg.